Shmew/Feliz.SweetAlert/public/SweetAlert/Examples/Elmish/ReactAndHandler.md

 let render () = React.elmishComponent("ElmishBasic",init(), update, (fun model dispatch -> view {| model = model; dispatch = dispatch |}))
 ```

-If you do not use [Feliz](https://github.com/Zaid-Ajaj/Feliz) or need inline alerts there are alternative bindings over at [Elmish.SweetAlert](https://github.com/Zaid-Ajaj/Elmish.SweetAlert).